HEZR0N/LLM_blogs/README.md

  - Scaling up LLM
  - Alignment leads to consistent improvements.
 ## Closing Thoughts
+LEO is an excellent demonstration of our current ability to cobble together multiple models trained on several different datasets of various modalities into a single model, but in trying to do everything, it still falls behind some models that are designed to complete a single type of tasks.
+In other words, LEO is also a good demonstration of our current limitations.
+The designers of LEO have not yet explored any ideas/features to accommodate LEO’s skill deficits in certain tasks (i.e. novel scenes), though they have proposed the following for future work:
+ - More Data: Enhancing the 3D VL understanding capability by leveraging larger-scale VL data from richer 3D domains
+ - Better translate Vision into Action: Continually bridging the gap between 3D VL and embodied action, as our experiments reveal the efficacy of their joint learning
+ - Possibly use RLHF: Investigating the issues of safety and alignment in the context of embodied generalist

 #### References
 Author(s).
 (2024).
 An Embodied Generalist Agent in 3D World. arXiv, 2311.12871.
 Retrieved from https://arxiv.org/2311.12871